PartCo: Part-Level Correspondence Priors Enhance Category Discovery: PartCo: Part-Level Correspondence Prior Framework

 where $\mathbb{N}_i^c$ contains indices of labeled samples sharing the same label ${y}^{l}_{i}$ and part category $c$ as $\mathbf{x}_i$.
 This loss function ensures that projected features $\mathbf{h}_c$ of the same part type and category are drawn closer in the feature space, while those of different part type and categories are repelled, thereby fostering more discriminative part-specific representations.

-For parametric baselines that incorporate pseudo-labels, in Eq.~\ref{eq:prob_computation}, for unlabeled data $\mathbf{D}_u$, we extend the part-level correspondence loss to include an unsupervised part contrastive loss $\mathcal{L}_{\text{pc}}^{\text{unsup}}$.
-This loss operates similarly to its supervised counterpart but utilizes pseudo-labels $\mathbf{p}_i$ generated by the model.
+For parametric baselines that incorporate pseudo-labels $\mathbf{p}_i$, in Eq.~\ref{eq:prob_computation}, for unlabeled data $\mathbf{D}_u$, we extend the part-level correspondence loss to include an unsupervised part contrastive loss $\mathcal{L}_{\text{pc}}^{\text{unsup}}$.
+This loss, as shown in Eq.~\ref{eq:patch_unsupcon_loss}, operates similarly to its supervised counterpart but utilizes pseudo-labels $\mathbf{p}_i$.

 where $\mathbb{M}_i^c$ contains indices of unlabeled samples sharing the same pseudo label and part category as $\mathbf{x}_i$.
-This unsupervised loss complements the supervised loss, enabling the model to learn from both labeled and unlabeled data effectively.
+This unsupervised loss complements the supervised loss, enabling the model to learn from both labeled and unlabeled data.

 \textbf{Overall training objective.} The integration of the PartCo framework with existing GCD methods is formalized by combining the GCD's baseline loss in Eq.~\ref{eq:global_loss} with the newly introduced part-level correspondence loss.
 The final training objective is given by: